Section outline

 • Scan district achievement test data to provide evidence of gifted ability

-• Accept parent/teacher/student referrals
+• Accept parent/teacher/student referrals at any time of the year

 • Review teacher observation notes